igoldshm/ADMET-Toxicity-Predictor/README.md

 AttentiveFP (Xiong et al., 2020) uses graph attention mechanisms that assign importance weights to individual atoms and bonds during message passing.
 This gives two practical advantages for toxicity prediction:

-1. **Motif sensitivity:** The attention heads learn to focus on toxicophoric substructures — the model can weight an epoxide ring differently from a saturated carbon even if they appear in similar molecular contexts.
+1. **Motif sensitivity:** The attention heads learn to focus on toxicophoric substructures, the model can weight an epoxide ring differently from a saturated carbon even if they appear in similar molecular contexts.

 2. **Explainability bridge:** Attention weights provide an initial qualitative explanation of which atoms drove the prediction, which then gets validated by the Layer 2 chemistry screen.

 ### Why SHAP over Model-Internal Attention?

 Attention weights tell us which atoms were attended to.
-SHAP values tell us the counterfactual contribution of each feature to the output — answering *"how much would the prediction change if this atom environment were absent?"* These are complementary, not redundant.
+SHAP values tell us the counterfactual contribution of each feature to the output, answering *"how much would the prediction change if this atom environment were absent?"* These are complementary, not redundant.
 High attention + low SHAP = the atom was important for the computation but didn't directionally drive the toxicity prediction.
 High SHAP = directional importance.

 For fingerprint baselines, TreeSHAP (exact, O(TLD) complexity) is used rather than permutation SHAP, making explanation tractable for RandomForest with 300 trees.